 Ombé is always busy, especially on weekends.
-If you want to visit the café when calmer, I recommend you go between Monday and Thursday.
+If you want to visit the café when it’s quieter, I recommend going between Monday and Thursday.

-Crematology is present in 3 locations in Jakarta, but my pick is in Cipete.
-It's one of my favorites for a reason, it’s usually quite empty and quiet (at least on the days/times I visit), making it a great place to keep up with e-mails and do something requiring more concentration.
-They also serve a few breakfast dishes and desserts to accompany your coffee.
+Crematology can be found in 3 locations in Jakarta, but my favorite is the one in Cipete.
+This is one of my go-to for a reason: it’s usually quite empty and quiet (at least on the days/times I visit), making it a great place to check e-mails and do something that requires more concentration.

-Tip: if you want to order a coffee drink with milk (like cappuccinos, lattes and flat whites), at 1/15 you can swap whole milk for low-fat milk.
+Tip: if you want to order a milk-based drink (like cappuccinos, lattes, and flat whites), at 1/15 you can swap whole milk for low-fat milk.

 There is nothing better than a visit to Beau for a slow morning accompanied by a nice latte and a very generous breakfast.
-It is my choice for when craving carbohydrates and sugar, because the best pastries in town are here!
+It is my choice when craving carbs and sugar because the best pastries in town are here!

 Java Itinerary: The best route to visit Java

 Yogyakarta: Guide to Yogyakarta